lathomas64/palette-builder/wp-content/plugins/builder/imani.md

 ### Changes/Additions
 - [ ] Need to overwrite, save new saved palette
 - [ ] how to remove saved palettes
+- [ ] Remember closing help boxes

 ### Bugs
 - [ ] color family, color temperature, and finish display as unknown if multiple values present.
   * just pick the first if we have multiples
 - [ ] Attempting to load user color story breaks the whole thing
-- [ ] 2x when building a larger story, clicking on the right side of the palette made the size reset to 3x3
+- [X] 2x when building a larger story, clicking on the right side of the palette made the size reset to 3x3

 ## Tasks
 ### Imani
+- [ ] Make pink filter functional
 - [ ] Make maybe pile active/workable
 - [ ] Overflow Stories go to
 - [ ] Shopping list.